WangJieying/SSDMD-resources/QualityMetrics.md

 SSDMD compression, PSNR = 22.7

-We see that the JPEG result with quality setting as 10% is fuzzy, blocky, and has color quantization effects.
-Although SSDMD also looks possibly a bit fuzzy, it’s perceptually more closer to the original image than the JPEG one.
-However the PSNR value tells the opposite.
-So PSNR not correspond well with perceived quality.
+We see that the JPEG result with the quality setting of 10% is fuzzy, blocky, and has color quantization effects.
+Although SSDMD also looks possibly a bit fuzzy, it’s perceptually closer to the original image than the JPEG one.
+However, the PSNR value tells the opposite.
+So PSNR does not correspond well with perceived quality.

 ### Structural Similiarity Metrics